-MDA believes that the most important items that are required for completion of a pre-feasibility or feasibility study is to complete a cavity survey of the old Presidio workings and to improve the classification of inferred materials to measured or indicated.
+Mr. Tietz and Mr. Prenn believes that the most important items that are required for completion of a prefeasibility or feasibility study are the completion of a cavity survey of the old Presidio workings and to improve the classification of inferred materials to measured or indicated.